scikit-learn-contrib/hdbscan/docs/basic_hdbscan.rst

 contains defined distances (i.e. if there are too many distances missing, the clustering is going to fail).

+NOTE: The input vector _must_ contain numerical data.
+If you have a distance matrix for non-numerical vectors, you will need to map your input vectors to numerical vectors. (e.g use map ['A', 'G', 'C', 'T']-> [ 1, 2, 3, 4] to replace input vector ['A', 'A', 'A', 'C', 'G'] with [ 1, 1, 1, 3, 2])

 .. code:: python

     from sklearn.metrics.pairwise import pairwise_distances